io-eric/webcc/README.md

   1.  **C++ Headers**: Type-safe function prototypes (e.g., `webcc/canvas.h`).
   2.  **JavaScript Runtime**: The switch-case logic to execute commands in `app.js`.

-To add a new Web API feature, you simply add one line to `commands.def` and rebuild!
+To add a new Web API feature, simply add a line to `commands.def` and run `./webcc --headers` to regenerate the C++ interface.

 ## Contributing ✅